adetaylor/rfcs/text/0000-stabilize-arbitrary-self-types.md

 }
 ```

-A implementation is provided for both mutable and immutable references.
+An implementation is provided for both mutable and immutable references.
+(See [alternatives](#no-blanket-implementation) for discussion of the tradeoffs here.)

 The existing Rust [reference section for method calls describes the algorithm assuming that the prior version of `arbitrary_self_types` was stabilized](https://doc.rust-lang.org/reference/expressions/method-call-expr.html), so isn't 100% accurate for the current state of stable Rust.